quixio/quix-samples/python/sources/hivemq/README.md

 Clicking `Deploy` on the connector, deploys a pre-built container in Quix.
 Complete the environment variables to configure the container.

-Clicking `Edit code` on the Sample, forks the project to your own Git repo so you can customize it before deploying.
+Clicking `Customise connector` forks the project to your own Git repo so you can customise it before deploying.

 ## Environment Variables